pkErbynn/js-masterclass/README.md

 # Vibranium JavaScript Masterclass
-Building real-world projects with pure vanilla Javascript.
+Building real-world projects using pure vanilla Javascript (with ES6+).

 ## Forkify
 [Forkify](https://github.com/pkErbynn/vibraniumJS/tree/main/11-ForkifyApp_Building-a-Modern-Application) - A modern recipe hub application that basically allows users to search for recipes and display them on the UI.